morganwalker/simple-python-http/README.md

 * docker run -e PORT=8001 -e WORKERS=5 -p 8001:8001 --name flask1 -d flask #if you want to change the workers and bind port
 * docker exec -i -t flask1 /bin/sh #connect to running container
 * Navigate to app at http://192.168.99.100:8001/

+## Multi-stage build prerequisites

+Docker client and server/machine versions need to be 17.06+

+* docker version #determine client and machine versions
+* docker-machine upgrade default #upgrade the docker machine
+* Check for updates via the Docker for Mac menu item

 ### Overview